 Love the spotlight?
 From Broadway shows and Grammy-Award winning music to independent film and hyper local performances, Bellingham and Whatcom County are alive with theater and music events.
 Combine that with nationally and locally produced museum exhibits and gallery tours and you’ve only just begun to explore Bellingham’s vibrant arts and culture scene.
 Select your favorite lodging options and make it a whole weekend of art.
-See below for a list of events this fall.
+See below for a list of events this spring.

 Art, Music, Film, Theatre Events & Performances